 Typical resort on a beach with a fabulous pool.
 There are lots of resorts on the beach in Hoi An, so just a matter of finding the right price.

 Only 10 minutes from town, Hoi An is amazing too, the old quarter is world heritage listed, beautiful architecture, as does Sapa & Ho Chi Minh City.

 We did a lot of lazing about here, but also lots of pampering because massages are really cheap.
 The resort is cheap, but outside of the resort is heaps cheaper.
 Loads of excellent cafes and restaurants too and the food is to die for, always so fresh and delicious.

 We did a walking food tour with an Aussie guy that spends part of each year in Vietnam.
-He was fantastic and I can you give you details if you want to do it.
+He was fantastic.
 It was about 4 1/2 hrs and we had 40 odd courses of food and drink, visited markets, street stalls, restaurants etc.

 Hoi An is the place to get things made like clothes, shoes, jewellery, glasses.
 All very cheap.

 Ho Chi Minh City